jcraigk/kudochest/README.md

 ## Fine Tuning

-Most of the app's basic settings are configured in `config/application.rb` using `Rails.config`.
+Most of the app's basic settings are configured in `config/application.rb`.

 ## Periodic Jobs